Despite the endless middle schoolness of keeping favourites, for ten years now I have kept a list of films on a yellow scrap of paper by my desk.

 The Illusionist (dir.
 Chomet)

 Impossible to choose just one.
-The right mood to hold both life and film.
+The right mood to hold both in life and film.

 Burden of Dreams

 A recent Wiseman.
-On passionate people who see more than any camera.
+On passionate people who see closely.
 A lesson: always film the passionate (if you cannot become one yourself).

 Maybe my favourite Kubrick.
-The limits of ambition.
+The side-effects of ambition.

 All the wit and spark of the past 30 years of British comedy, but with unnecessarily impressive (tho appreciated) visual sense.
 What I hope movies become.
 So much finer than it ever needed to be.

 Ceaselessly funny even on a fifteenth viewing.
 Robinson fought to keep his film original.
 Comedy found in character, wides, and disintegrating sets.
 Supposedly the real flat only had one lightbulb that they carried like a prize pear from room to room.

 Maybe the best day committed to film.
 The second half can’t keep pace.